ronin9110/weather-forcast/README.md

 - **Filter by Country**: Narrow down results to view weather data for cities within a selected country.
 - **Dark Mode**: Enjoy a sleek interface with light/dark mode toggling.
 - **Pagination**: Seamlessly browse large datasets of weather data without overwhelming the interface.
-- **Responsive Design**: Fully adaptable for both desktop and mobile users.

 ---